bangalter555/Tourism-Web-page/README.md

 ## Technology

-### This web page is mostly built with HTML, CSS and Javascript.
+### This web page is entirely built with HTML, CSS and Javascript.